 44. Irene Agbontaen : Model & Founder, TTYA London

 What’s most important for me is the everyday woman, the woman who gets up is on her way to work who just needs a long-sleeved top or a shirt or some jeans that are not gonna be ankle swingers, those are the customers I really live for.

 I think most people that revolutionise you know art in their little community I don’t think they set out to do it.
 They just did what they had to for themselves and their art.

 46. Yoanna “Pepper” Chikezie: Creative Consultant & Founder, The Assembly Hub

-Do the right things consistently.
-I believe this is the key to success
+Your network is your network and do the right things consistently.
+I believe these is the key to success.

 47. Joshua Kissi: Co-founder, TONL and Street Etiquette